 Meryl Streep’s mean-boss character in The Devil Wears Prada is an icon of managerial bad behavior.
 While we all chuckled at the behavior (who could be so insensitive to their employees?), in reality, many managers are just as guilty thanks to a variety of communications missteps.

-Sorry to say, but every well-meaning small business owner is capable of inflicting wounds that stifle drive, trust, employee engagement and motivation.
-Maybe not as blatantly as calling out incompetence, but neglect and disrespect through lack of communication de-motivates too.
-Worst of all, we don’t even know we are doing it.
+Every well-meaning business owner is capable of inflicting wounds on their teams.
+These hits can stifle drive, degrade trust, lower engagement, and destroy motivation.
+Maybe it doesn’t seem as blatant as calling out a team member’s incompetence but neglect and disrespect (through lack of good communication) leaves its own wake of destruction.
+Worst of all, we often don’t even know we are doing it.